 Exploring Email Validation with Zod

-Once the schema is set, a refine function is employed using `.refine()` to further validate that the 'email' and 'confirmEmail' fields are identical, crucial for applications requiring email confirmation.
-This is handled on a POST route defined in Express using `app.post()`, which listens for incoming requests to `/validateEmails`.
-If validation fails, the error is caught and sent back to the user, thus enhancing the reliability of data capture on the server.
-On the client side, JavaScript manages the form submission process, intercepting the form's default submit event to validate inputs asynchronously using `fetch()`, which communicates with the backend and provides user feedback based on the response.
+After the schema is set, `.refine()} is used as a refine function to verify that the 'email' and 'confirmEmail' fields are the same, which is important for applications that need email confirmation.
+This is managed on a POST route that is built in Express by calling `app.post()`, which watches `/validateEmails} for incoming requests.
+The error is detected and returned to the user in the event that validation is unsuccessful, improving the server's data capture reliability.
+JavaScript controls the form submission process on the client side by intercepting the form's default submit event and using `fetch()` to validate inputs asynchronously.
+This method interacts with the backend and returns user input based on the response.

 Node.js Backend Script